-The actuarial assumptions used in the June 30, 2021, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Mortality rates (pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortaility tables.
+Mortality rates (pre-retirement, post-retirement healthy, and disabled) Update to PUB2010 public sector mortaility tables.
 Increased disability life expenctancy.
 For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

 Retirement rates retirement age from 65 to 70

-Withdrawal rates Decreased rates
+Withdrawal rates Decreased rates and changed from rates based on age and service to rates based on service only to fit better experience and to be more consistent with Locals Top 10 Hazardous Duty

 Disability rates No change

 Salary scale No change

 Line of duty disability No change

 Discount rate No change

-Postemployment Benefits Other Than Pension Benefits-Group Life Insurance (Continued) Note 9.
+Note 9.
+Postemployment Benefits Other Than Pension Benefits-Group Life Insurance (Continued)